Richard-Trantow/MorrellLab.github.io/_people/Paul-Hoffman.md

 twitter: https://twitter.com/MojaveAzure
 ---

-Paul is an undergraduate majoring in Microbiology.
+Paul is the bioinformatics specialist.
+He is interested in population structure, plant pathology and immunology, and computational biology.